Interactions Dashboard¶

 Campaign Instance ID: The campaign instance ID (for campaigns).

-Click the Copy All button to copy all the identifier details (from the details tab) like:
+Select Copy All to copy all the identifier details (from the details tab) like:

 - Start Time